Mapping surface height dynamics to subsurface flow physics in free-surface turbulent flow using a shallow recurrent decoder: Results and discussion

 \subsection{Spectral analysis}

-In this section, we investigate how the power density spectra of SHRED-reconstructed fields perform compared to ground truth and the low-rank SVD truncation.
-An example is shown in Fig.\ \ref{fig:psd_compare}, for a SHRED case at depths of $1.5 L_{\infty}-2.0 L_{\infty}$.
-The 1-D power density spectrum in the $x$-direction, averaged over time and spatially in the $y$ direction, is calculated for each case.
+In this section, we investigate how the power density spectra of SHRED-reconstructed fields perform compared to \ajo{uncompressed data } (ground truth) and the \ajo{ compressed, } low-rank \rjo{SVD truncation.}{ data. } An example is shown in Fig.\ \ref{fig:psd_compare}, for \rjo{a SHRED case}{ reconstruction of flow } at a depth of \rkr{$1.5 L_{\infty}-2.0 L_{\infty}$.}{ approximately $ L_{\infty}$. } The 1-D power density spectrum in the $x$-direction, averaged over time and spatially in the $y$ direction, is calculated \replace{for}{ in } each case.
 The purple dotted vertical line indicates the cutoff wavenumber for the low-rank truncation, i.e., the wavenumber at which the compressed spectrum deviates from ground truth by about $10$\%.
-(See section Section \ref{sec:compression} and Appendix \ref{sec:app1} for details on selecting the rank truncation).
+(See Section \ref{sec:compression} and Appendix \ref{sec:app1} for details on selecting the rank truncation).
 One observes that generally, the spectra for the compressed field (dashed dotted red line) closely follow the spectra of the ground truth (solid dark line) up to the cutoff wavenumber.
-We observe that the spectra of the SHRED reconstructions generally follow the ground truth, but with a spectral energy loss evenly distributed over all frequencies.
+We observe that the spectra of the SHRED reconstructions generally follow the ground truth, but with a spectral energy loss \rkr{evenly distributed over all frequencies}{ that is fairly consistent in log-space over all frequencies.
+However, there are somewhat larger relative errors in the high-frequency end, suggesting fine-scale dynamics are more challenging to capture.
+On the other hand, the majority of the total kinetic energy is contained in the lower wavenumbers, hence the low-frequency spectral errors contribute the most to the energy loss. }